aristotleQuandl/quandl-config/README.md

 quandl-config utilizes an internal caching schema to save previously loaded configurations so that they don't load twice.
 You may need to restart your server in certain cases depending on how quandl-config was used in your project.

-Additionally if you have `included` via `include Quandl::Configurable` you can use the following method to reset the internal config.
+Additionally if you have `included` via `include Quandl::Hub::Configurable` you can use the following method to reset the internal config.
 This however will not work when `extending` the module.

 ```ruby
 Quandl::Config.clear_internal_cache